-- a) The Board shall develop, based on the proposal of the nomination committee, the necessary mechanisms to annually assess the performance of the Board, its members and committees, and the Executive Management, using key performance indicators linked to the extent to which the strategic objectives of the Company have been achieved, the quality of the risk management and the efficiency of the internal control systems, among others, provided that weaknesses and strengths shall be identified and solutions shall be proposed for the same in the best interests of the Company. - b) The procedures of performance assessment shall be in writing and clearly stated and disclosed to the Board members and parties concerned with the assessment. - c) The performance assessment shall entail an assessment of the Boards' skills and experiences, an identification of its weaknesses and strength, and shall attempt to resolve such weaknesses using the available methods, such as nominating competent professional staff able to improve its performance.
-The performance assessment shall also entail the assessment of the mechanisms of the Board's activities in general. - d) The individual assessment of Board members shall take into account the extent of effective participation of the member and his/her commitment to performing his/ her duties and responsibilities, including attending the Board and its committees' meetings and dedicating adequate time thereof. - e) The Board shall carry out the necessary arrangements to obtain an assessment of its performance from a competent third party every three years. - f) Non-Executive Directors shall carry out a periodic assessment of the performance of the Chairman of the Board after getting the opinions of the Executive Directors, without the presence of the Chairman of the Board in the discussion on this matter, provided that weaknesses and strengths shall be identified and solutions shall be proposed for the same in the best interests of the Company.
+- a) The Board shall develop, based on the proposal of the nomination committee, the necessary mechanisms to annually assess the performance of the Board, its members and committees, and the Executive Management, using key performance indicators linked to the extent to which the strategic objectives of the Company have been achieved, the quality of the risk management and the efficiency of the internal control systems, among others, provided that weaknesses and strengths shall be identified and solutions shall be proposed for the same in the best interests of the Company. - b) The procedures of performance assessment shall be in writing and clearly stated and disclosed to the Board members and parties concerned with the assessment. - c) The performance assessment shall entail an assessment of the Boards' skills and experiences, an identification of its assessment shall also entail the assessment to ensure compliance with the Article. of the mechanisms of the Board's activities in general. - d) The individual assessment of Board members shall take into account the extent of effective participation of the member and his/her commitment to performing his/ her duties and responsibilities, including attending the Board and its committees' meetings and dedicating adequate time thereof. - e) The Board shall carry out the necessary arrangements to obtain an assessment of its performance from a competent third party every three years. - f) Non-Executive Directors shall carry out a periodic assessment of the performance of the Chairman of the Board after getting the opinions of the Executive Directors, without the presence of the Chairman of the Board in the discussion on this matter, provided that weaknesses and strengths shall be identified and solutions shall be proposed for the same in the best interests of the Company.